 Consider the following, in which “Chase” describes her feelings of a persistent and exaggerated sense of anxiety, even when there is little or nothing in her life to provoke it:

-Chase is probably suffering from a generalized anxiety disorder (GAD), psychological disorder diagnosed in situations in which a person has been excessively worrying about money, health, work, family life, or relationships for at least 6 months, even though heor she knows that the concerns are exaggerated, and when theanxiety causes significant distress and dysfunction.
+Chase is probably suffering from a generalized anxiety disorder (GAD), a psychological disorder diagnosed in situations in which a person has been excessively worrying about money, health, work, family life, or relationships for at least 6 months, even though heor she knows that the concerns are exaggerated, and when theanxiety causes significant distress and dysfunction.

 In addition to their feelings of anxiety, people who suffer from GAD may also experience a variety of physical symptoms, including irritability, sleep troubles, difficulty concentrating, muscle aches, trembling, perspiration, and hot flashes.
 The sufferer cannot deal with what is causing the anxiety, nor avoid it, because there is no clear cause for anxiety.
 In fact, the sufferer frequently knows, at least cognitively, that there is really nothing to worry about.